 “Come with me,” she repeated.

 I glanced around the crowded backyard.
 No one watched us, and even if they did notice her hand locked in mine, they pretended not to care.
 My feet followed after her footsteps before my brain convinced me otherwise.
 I let her pull me away from the party and into the wooded area behind Sean’s home, the only place we had any real privacy.

 My heart raced when she turned around and looked at me - the worry in her face now magnified with anxiety and fear.
 She chewed her bottom lip in silence.
 Her nervous tick no longer excited me because it usually meant I was about to receive news.
 Bad news.
 So I braced myself.

-And in one deep breath Camille rattled off words I had waited three years to hear.
+And after a minute of silence my estranged wife rattled off two words I waited three years to hear.

-And just like that, she tore my heart out my chest and stomped a hole in it.
+And just like that, Camille tore my heart out my chest and stomped a hole in it.

-I closed my eyes and inhaled a deep breath, trying to make sense of the words coming out of her mouth but incapable of hearing anything else.
+I closed my eyes and inhaled, trying to make sense of her confession but incapable of processing the words that came out of her mouth.
 Those five words haunted me already.
 I doubted they would ever stop.

 I don’t think it’s yours.